Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Methodology

+where $\Phi$ is the standard-normal cumulative distribution function.
+This expression makes the component density fully evaluable: the marginals set the one-dimensional shapes and supports, while $\bm{R}_k$ controls the dependence structure.

-To accommodate a wide variety of potential shapes for the marginal distributions, $f_{k,d}$, our framework includes a library of flexible functional forms.
+For the marginal densities $f_{k,d}$, the framework uses a library of flexible bounded forms.
 The library includes the Kumaraswamy, Truncated Pareto, and Truncated Normal distributions \cite{Kumaraswamy1980}.
+These distributions are useful because they can be normalized on the finite physical supports used in the analyses, such as bounded mass-ratio intervals and detector-specific mass or redshift ranges.
 The complete set of learnable hyperparameters $\bm{\Lambda}$ consists of the mixture weights and the parameters governing the marginals and copulas for all $K$ components.

-We term this architecture the Correlated Compound Mixture Density Network.
-This compound design ensures analytical tractability of the selection function integral while providing the flexibility to capture arbitrary joint distributions without prescriptive functional forms.
+We refer to this architecture as a Correlated Compound Mixture Density Network.
+The compound design preserves tractable density evaluation for the selection integral while providing enough flexibility to represent a broad class of non-Gaussian joint distributions without imposing a single prescriptive functional form.